phidatahq/phidata-starter-aws/README.md

 ## Using the dev environment

-The [workspace/dev](workspace/dev) directory contains the files defining the dev resources.
+The [workspace/dev](workspace/dev) directory contains the code for the dev resources.

 The `.env` file can be used to add environment variables, which in turn are used to enable/disable the following applications: